Xie Zhen (Water Margin)

-Xie Zhen is a fictional character in Water Margin, one of the Four Great Classical Novels in Chinese literature.
-Nicknamed "Double-headed Serpent", he ranks 34th among the 36 Heavenly Spirits, the first third of the 108 Stars of Destiny.
+Xie Zhen is a fictional character in Water Margin, one of the Classic Chinese Novels.
+Nicknamed "Double-headed Serpent", he ranks 34th among the 36 Heavenly Spirits, the first third of the 108 Heroes.

 Background

-The novel depicts Xie Zhen as seven chi tall, powerfully built and having a purplish face, wide shoulders and a narrow waist.
-Nicknamed "Double-headed Serpent", Xie Zhen usually wears the hide of a tiger or a leopard as his outer garment.
-Skilled in martial arts, agile in climbing hills and able to endure bad weathers, Xie Zhen and his younger brother Xie Bao each use a bronze forked spear in hunting, which is also their weapon in combat.
+The novel describes Xie Zhen as a seven chi-tall and robustly built hunter with a purplish face, broad shoulders, and a narrow waist.
+Nicknamed "Double-headed Serpent", he is well-trained in martial arts, adept at traversing mountainous terrain, and capable of adapting to various climates.
+He usually wears the hide of a tiger or a leopard as an outer garment, and carries a bronze-alloy fork as his weapon.
+His younger brother, Xie Bao, is also a highly-skilled hunter.